HyperGAN/HyperGAN/README.md

 | gan.graph|Dictionary|Maps names to tensors |
 | gan.config|Dictionary|Maps names to options(from the json) |
 | gan.sess|tf.Session|The tensorflow session |

-# WIP !

-API is currently under development.
-There is more functionality, the best reference are the examples in the `examples` directory.

 ### Methods